 Heart health is usually one of the benefits of being an athlete, dancer or active person.
 Even so, you can develop heart conditions, sometimes due to family history.
-At the Memorial Sports Medicine Center, our board-certified sports cardiologist provides specialized care to help you meet your performance goals while keeping your heart safe.
+At the Memorial Sports Medicine Center, our board-certified cardiologist provides specialized care to help you meet your performance goals while keeping your heart safe.

 What Is Sports Cardiology?